U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Does EIA publish electric utility rate, tariff, and demand charge data?

-No, EIA does not collect or publish data on electricity rates, or tariffs, for the sale or purchase of electricity, or on demand charges for electricity service, nor does EIA publish retail electricity rates or prices for peak or off-peak periods (sometimes referred to as time-of-use-rates).
+No, the U.S. Energy Information Administration (EIA) does not collect or publish data on electricity rates, or tariffs, for the sale or purchase of electricity or on demand charges for electricity service.
+Also, EIA does not publish retail electricity rates or prices for peak or off-peak periods (sometimes referred to as time-of-use rates).

-EIA does publish average monthly and annual retail electricity prices that are derived from data collected on revenues (in dollars) and sales (in megawatt hours) from electric utilities.
-EIA's retail electricity prices include all utility and government charges, fees, and taxes.
+EIA does publish average monthly and annual retail electricity prices that are derived from data collected on revenues (in dollars) and sales (in megawatthours) from electric utilities.
+The retail electricity prices include all utility and government charges, fees, and taxes.

-Average annual prices for most recent year available by type of customer for individual utilities are in Tables 6-10 of Electric Sales, Revenue, and Average Price report.
+The average annual electricity prices for the most recent year available by type of customer for individual utilities are in Tables 6 through 10 of the Electric Sales, Revenue, and Average Price report.

 Other FAQs about Prices

 - Are prices published by EIA adjusted for inflation?

 - Does EIA have energy consumption and price data for cities, counties, or by zip code?